JosephineJohnson/rdss-archivematica/compose/am-shib/README.md

 ### ResolverTest

-The `resovlvertest` tool can be used to test what attributes the SP receives from the IdP and what survive the various filters etc. Its full documentation is [here](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPresolvertest).
+The `resolvertest` tool can be used to test what attributes the SP receives from the IdP and what survive the various filters etc. Its full documentation is [here](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPresolvertest).

 As an example, here's how you might check what happens when the SP tries to resolve the attributes for the user `aa` for the `archivematica-dashboard` application: